-When you are ready to sell video games for cash, take a look at a few of these sites first.
+When you are ready to sell video games for cash, take a look at a few places online to check first.

 Another online site that actually allows you to sell anything electronic is Decluttr.

 You can sell video games, consoles, tech devices, CDs, DVDs, and books on this site.
 Theoretically, Decluttr can be more efficient than having a yard sale or listing each item individually because they accept so many different items.

 Decluttr only accepts games from the PlayStation, Xbox, and Nintendo consoles.

 To get started, enter the barcode from the video game case.
 Shipping is free and you can get paid by direct deposit, PayPal, or paper check.

 You only need to sell $5 of goods to get started and payment is sent the next business day after Decluttr receives your items.